-A good place to start within the digestive system are the six main areas that can influence our health as each needs to be functioning optimally in order to maintain our health and wellbeing.
-These are diet, enzymes, bacteria, barrier, immune and the Enteric Nervous System.
-Let’s have a look into these:
+The gut is a complex community of bacteria that is a delicate balance between the “good” and the “bad”.
+There are six main areas that play key roles in the health of our microbiome and each needs to be functioning optimally in order to maintain our health and wellbeing: diet, enzymes, bacteria, barrier, immunity and the Enteric Nervous System.

 Many people make food choices that may be detrimental to their digestive health.
 For instance, a diet high in carbohydrates can often result in a dysbiotic gastrointestinal tract (GIT).

-A gluten and diary free diet may be useful and our top picks for digestion would be foods such as bone broth, fermented vegetables, foods high in omega-3 fatty acids and sprouted seeds like chia and flaxseed.
+A gluten and dairy free diet is preferable and our top picks for good digestion would be foods such as bone broth, fermented vegetables, foods high in omega-3 fatty acids and sprouted seeds like chia and flaxseed.

-Things that don’t work so well for our GIT are highly processed foods, refined foods like wheat, sugars and artificial sweeteners and refined oils and fats.
+Foods that don’t work so well for our gut are highly processed foods, refined foods like wheat, sugars and artificial sweeteners and refined oils and fats.

 Where possible it is also advised to stay away from antibiotics (said to take up to 1 year to heal the gut after a course), hormones including the birth control pill, steroids and acid blockers.
 These can literally be like a bomb going off in the gut!

-In a healthy system, our digestive organs secrete acids and enzymes that break down nutrients to make them small enough to use.
+In a healthy system, our digestive organs secrete acids and enzymes that break down nutrients to make them small enough for ready absorption by the body.

 While many people think they have too much stomach acid, the reality is that most people don’t have enough.
 Around 90% of people produce too little stomach acid.
 Stomach acid (aka hydrochloric acid or HCL) production can be inhibited by stress, eating too many processed carbs, nutrient deficiencies, allergies, and/or excess alcohol consumption.